A journey into the 19th century aristocracy

 This museum reflects the tastes of the period through a wide range of works of art.

-- National museum
+- Designation: National museum

 - Closing days: Monday

-Closed on 1 and 6 January, 1 and 15 May and 24, 25 and 31 December.
+Closed: 1 and 6 January; 1 May; 24, 25 and 31 December.